PedroCarbonaroG/Courses/JavaFull/JDBC_Project-2/README.md

 ## License

 This repository is open-source and governed by the [MIT License](LICENSE).
 Please review the license before using or contributing to this project.
-Thank you for your interest JDBC project!
+Thank you for your interest in JDBC project!